»Get Paid to Read Emails

 over the crib.

-A popular event during the summer is the Castle Fraser Walks.
-Each walk is organised and run by one of the staff at Castle Fraser Scotland.
+A popular event during the summer is the walks.
+Each is organised and run by one of the staff.
 For example the head gardener will often take an organiser stroll around the walled garden and visitors can learn from the experts.

-CastleFraser host a bat watch event run by the National Trust for Scotland Rangers.
-Participants of the bat watch event at Castle Fraser get a spot of supper then join the NTS Rangers to walk around the grounds of Castle Fraser as the bats emerge.
+They host a bat watch event run by the National Trust for Scotland Rangers.
+Participants get a spot of supper then join the NTS Rangers to walk around the grounds as the bats emerge.

-and the last night of the six nights of Carol Concerts.
-The Inverurie Choral Society, City of Roses and the Granite City Chorus performed on the other Carol Concerts at Castle Fraser.
+and the last night.
+The Inverurie Choral Society, City of Roses and the Granite City Chorus also perform.

-A ghost hunt and walk will take place at Castle Fraser Aberdeenshire on Saturday 24 April 2010 from 8pm to 2am.
-Tickets cost £69 to this most haunted type ghost hunt event where it is hoped that the ghost of the princess can be contacted.
+A ghost hunt and walk takes place from 8pm to 2am on certain dates.
+This most haunted type ghost hunt event hopes that the ghost of the princess can be contacted.